rawles/edit.tf/README.md

 This is a teletext editor implemented in JavaScript, so that people now need no more than a JavaScript-enabled browser in order to create their own teletext frames.
-It was written for the [teletext40](http://www.teletext40.com/100/1) project and you can try the editor out at http://editor.teletext40.com/ - however, it also works as a general-purpose editor, and is intended to be completely independent of teletext40.
+You can try the editor out at http://rawl.es/teletext-editor or by opening the file `index.html` in your browser.
 It may also be used for editing BBC Micro mode 7 screens, or preparing viewdata frames.

 Most of the functionality of the editor is accessed through key sequences beginning with the escape key.
 They are summarised in a table